 Step 5: Choose Your Expiration Month

-Now you have to select with month you want to trade; front month or near month.
+Now you have to select with the month you want to trade; the front month or near month.
 Front month options are the next month expire.
-In our case these would be March.
+In our case, these would be March.

 Step 6: Select Your Strike Price

 Down the middle of the pricing table will be all the different strike prices for both Calls and Puts.
 Scroll down and choose the strike price that you want.

 Step 7 Choose Either "Call" or "Put."

 Typically the Calls will be listed on the left and the Puts on the right in the header.
 Find the side of the trade you want to be on and hit the bid/ask quotes to pull up the actual order form for the option.
 Remember that BID = Sell and ASK = Buy.